hguochen/everhash/README.rst

 A Django 1.6.5(python 2.7.5) project.
 This is part of an assignment done with [Eversnap](http://www.geteversnap.com/).

-The project is currently deployed and hosted live on Amazon EC2 Ubuntu(14.10) - Trusty Tahr at [http://ec2-54-179-136-56.ap-southeast-1.compute.amazonaws.com/](http://ec2-54-179-136-56.ap-southeast-1.compute.amazonaws.com/).
+The project is currently deployed and hosted live on Amazon EC2 Ubuntu(14.10) [HERE](http://ec2-54-179-136-56.ap-southeast-1.compute.amazonaws.com/).
 Amazon S3 storage is also used to host media related contents,

 Project assumptions
 ===========